 The material contained in the Iona and Peter Opie Archive is provided for general purposes only.
 We accept no responsibility for loss arising from reliance on information contained in this site.

-Some of the documents in the Opie Archive contain words and phrases that are now considered offensive.
+Some of the documents in the Opie Archive contain offensive words and phrases.
 Our approach has been to avoid censorship of this content so as to provide evidence of historical usage and its occurrence in traditional texts and social structures of the time.
 These words and phrases are visible in the digital images.
 They have also been reproduced verbatim in catalogue entries where they occur in titles and first lines of rhymes of songs, chants, rhymes and sayings, or are the focus of beliefs.

 For further discussion of this issue, see Alicia Chilcott, ‘Towards protocols for describing racially offensive language in UK public archives’, Archival Science (2019)